viamrobotics/docs/docs/components/movement-sensor/gps/gps-nmea.md

 linkTitle: "gps-nmea"
 weight: 10
 type: "docs"
-description: "Configure an NMEA-based GPS."
+description: "Configure an NMEA-based GPS on your machine.
+Once configured use the API to obtain the Position, CompassHeading and LinearVelocity."
 images: ["/icons/components/imu.svg"]
 # SMEs: Rand
 ---